 Newspapers at the time openly described the various IRA leaders’ duties and responsibilities for directing terrorism:

 Individual political leaders offered some rhetoric nevertheless.
 Irish Foreign Minister Garrett Fitzgerald complained about the IRA’s denials and lies about England bombings resulting in mass civilian casualties.

 Irish Labour Party leader Brendan Corish, commenting on the Republic of Ireland’s failure to extradite any terrorist murderers to Britain, summed up the IRA’s ‘one island’ hypocrisy:

 In fact, it turned out that the Republic of Ireland was indeed a safe sanctuary for the IRA’s leadership even as it increased its human rights’ atrocities and kill numbers to over 1,700 victims, with tens of thousands maimed and injured.

 As for Martin McGuinness, he was little troubled by his protégé Marlene Coyle’s success in bombing the M62 coach for the loss of a young mother and her two children.
 In fact, he was elated by the number of young soldiers eliminated.

 Martin was not at all troubled any by the 120 women, girls and female infants murdered by the IRA in the course of its useless campaign.

 On April 24 1973, when Martin McGuinness’ girlfriend, Bernadette Canning, was arrested traveling in a car containing bomb-making material – three electric detonators, three clocks and two batteries – her male co-defendants suddenly claimed at court proceedings that she and her friend AnnMarie Healy knew nothing about the bomb-making material.
+Wow!